daveoneill1/interactive-project/README.md

 #### - Improved and animated data visualizations

 #### - At present I am storing data sets locally as Big Query is expensive.
 In the next phase of development I plan to host two of the GDELT databases and create an api to call data from them.
-A keword search function will be added for users.
+A keyword search function will be added for users.

 ## Technology Used